 How are you supporting your purpose?
 Do you use your innate gifts on a daily basis?

-The Relational Dimension of Self-Care
+The Relational Dimension

 Within the relational dimension, living upp means developing connections with others that are supportive and encouraging.
 It’s knowing when to say yes and how to say no. It’s allowing people to come in and out of your life without manipulation or resistance.
 It’s knowing how to both give and receive support without falling into a cycle of codependency.